shebuxin/shebuxin.github.io/_pages/about.md

 He serves as an Associate Editor of *IEEE Data Description* and *Chinese Journal of Electrical Engineering (CJEE)*.
 He was a Guest Editor of *International Journal of Electrical Power and Energy Systems (IJEPES)* and *IET Renewable Power Generation*.
 He is also a member of the Young Advisory Board of *IET Energy Conversion and Economics*.
-He was recognized as an Outstanding Reviewer by the multiple top journals.
+He was recognized as an Outstanding Reviewer by multiple top journals.

-He leads the **I**ntelligent **P**ower (IP) Lab with the mission of advancing power systems through inverter-based resources (IBRs) and artificial intelligence (AI) to enable secure, resilient, and economical power supply.
+He leads the **I**ntelligent **P**ower (IP) Lab in KSU with the mission of advancing power systems through inverter-based resources (IBRs) and artificial intelligence (AI) to enable secure, resilient, and economical power supply.
 His research focuses on:

 * Modeling, control, and stability analysis of inverter-based resources (IBRs)